The Stack Audit Framework

 Identifying Redundancy

-When you find overlap, compare on: capability, price, integration, and ease of use.
+When you find overlap, compare on capability, price, integration, and ease of use.
 Pick one; cut or replace the other.

 Identifying Gaps

 List gaps.
 Prioritize by impact and effort.
-Use >Smart Match to find tools for the top gaps.
+Use Smart Match to find tools for the top gaps.

-Cost Optimization: The Per-Hour-Saved Calculation
+The Per-Hour-Saved Calculation

-How to Run a Quarterly Stack Review
+Running a Quarterly Review

-1. Export — Pull your tool list from >My Stack or your billing.
+1. Export — Pull your tool list from My Stack or your billing.

 2. Fill the template — One row per tool.
 Complete the checklist.

-3. Score — Assign Keep / Replace / Cut.
+3. Score — Assign Keep, Replace, or Cut.

 4. Act on Replace — Research alternatives.
 Use the directory.
 Run Smart Match for replacement ideas.